HL7/davinci-atr/input/pagecontent/spec.md

 **Precondition:**

 In order to discover the appropriate Group Resource (Member Attribution List) the Consumer is expected to know its own NPI and Tax Identification Number.
+Note: Producers and Consumers MAY have a predetermined cadence on exchanging member attribution lists and this API could be invoked based on the cadence.

 **API:**